amiabix/Miden-Zcash/README.md

 The health check script (`npm run zcash:health`) verifies external dependencies including Sapling parameter files, WASM prover files, and RPC endpoint connectivity.
 The setup script (`npm run zcash:setup`) downloads required dependencies to the correct locations.

 The proving service is built with `cargo build --release` in the `proving-service/` directory.
 Run the service with `cargo run`, which starts an HTTP server on port 8081 by default.
 The service requires Sapling parameter files at `../miden-browser-wallet/public/params/sapling-*.params` or paths specified via environment variables.

+## Recent Updates

+### Critical Fixes

+- **ECDH Bug Fix:** Fixed critical bug in shielded address derivation where `pk_d` was incorrectly derived using SHA256 instead of Jubjub scalar multiplication.
+The correct derivation is `pk_d = [ivk] * DiversifyHash(d)`.

+- **ZEC to Zatoshi Conversion:** Fixed unit mismatch where RPC responses from zcashd return amounts in ZEC (decimal) but the system expects zatoshi (integer).
+The RPC client now automatically converts all amounts from ZEC to zatoshi when processing `listunspent` responses.

+- **Automatic Address Import:** Implemented automatic import of transparent addresses into the local zcashd node using `importaddress` RPC command.
+This ensures `listunspent` can discover UTXOs without manual intervention.

+- **Viewing Key Caching:** Implemented proper caching of incoming viewing keys (ivk) when addresses are loaded, enabling note scanning for shielded addresses.

+- **Auto-Sync for Transactions:** Transparent addresses are automatically synced before transaction building if no UTXOs are found in the cache.

+- **Error Handling Improvements:** Enhanced error messages with detailed diagnostics, unit conversion safeguards, and proper handling of node reindexing states.

+- **Tatum API Removal:** Removed all references to Tatum API.
+The wallet now exclusively uses local zcashd nodes.

 ## License